Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/index.md

 ### Next steps

-1. If you plan to use external OAuth, review the [recommended workflows](/enterprise/{{page.kong_version}}/developer-portal/administration/application-registration/3rd-party-oauth#supported-oauth-flows).
+1. If you plan to use external OAuth2, review the [recommended workflows](/enterprise/{{page.kong_version}}/developer-portal/administration/application-registration/3rd-party-oauth#supported-oauth-flows).
 Configure the identity provider for your application, configure your
 <<<<<<< HEAD